OpenVidu/openvidu-loadtest/README.md

 ### 2. Execute controller

-In the machine you want to execute the controller you need to have **Java 11** platform installed.
+In the machine you want to execute the controller you need to have at least **Java 11** platform installed.

 Then follow these steps: